How to Prepare for Fall and Winter Storms

 Survival:

-3. Helmet: Wear a sturdy helmet if available, to protect against flying debris.
+3. Helmet: Wear a sturdy helmet if available to protect against flying debris.
+If you don’t have a helmet, use thick blankets or pillows to shield your head and neck when sheltering in place.

 Scenario 3: Early Snowfall